National Parks

 Grand Teton National Park in Wyoming

 With a diversified forest, the leaves start to pop from early September and continue to October.
-With colors of yellow and orange, see Quaking Aspen, narrowleaf cottonwood, black hawthorn and willow.
+For yellow and orange colors, see Quaking Aspen, narrow-leaf cottonwood, black hawthorn and willow.
 The best areas to see fall color are near water, like the numerous lakes.

-Grand Teton National Park is open 24-hours a day, 365-days a year.
-Though there may be seasonal road closures from September until May due to snow.
+Grand Teton National Park is open 24 hours a day, 365 days a year.
+However, due to snow, there may be seasonal road closures from September until May.
 Most services are open in the summer and fall color season from early June to October.
 Admission is $35 for a 7-day pass for a private vehicle.

 Planning Guide to Grand Teton